 The Reformed Protestant Dutch Church of Niskayuna seems to have its beginnings about 1750 under the authority of the Classis of Amsterdam, Holland.
-Services were first held in a “Gebed Huis” or Prayer House that was used on the Sabbath for services and on the weekdays as a schoolhouse.
-It was located just below the hill, near the river, near the intersection of Rosendale and River Roads.
-The congregation was served by a variety of travelling ministers and lay people who would lead in the prayers and the singing of Psalms.
+Services were first held in a “Gebed Huis” or Prayer House that was used on the Sabbath for services and on weekdays as a schoolhouse.
+It was located near the Mohawk River by the intersection of Rosendale and Old River Roads.
 In 1760 a new edifice was built on the same spot.
-It was a square building with a four sided roof running up to a point in the middle.
-It was served by a number of traveling ministers, the most frequent from 1760 to 1790 by the Rev. Samson Occum, a Mohican Indian from Connecticut.
+It was a square building with a four-sided roof running up to a point in the middle.
+It was served by traveling ministers before 1790, including Rev. Samson Occom, a Mohegan Indian from Connecticut.
 In 1790 the church ordained its first permanent minister, the Rev. John Demarest.

 The 1760 building served until 1828 when new property was purchased on the Troy Road.
-The new church, dedicated on March 6, 1829, was a very plain frame building designed by the Albany Architect Phillip Hooker.
-The church was badly constructed by the builders and was replaced by the current brick edifice in 1852.
+The new church, dedicated on March 6, 1829, was a plain frame building designed by the Albany architect Philip Hooker.
+The church was poorly constructed and was replaced by the current brick edifice in 1852.

 General Areas of Responsibility

-The History and Archives committee will consist of two sub-committees to focus on specific activities:
+The History and Archives committee has two primary focus areas:

-- Archives Subcommittee: will manage the collections of documents and artifacts for storage and display
+- Managing the collections of documents and artifacts for storage and display;

-- Safely store historic documents and materials in an organized system, making them accessible for staff and church members to locate information when needed
+- Safely store historic documents and artifacts in an organized system and make them accessible for staff, church members and interested members of the public

-- Plan events that will celebrate the roots and heritage of our church
+- Plan events that celebrate the roots and heritage of our church;

-- Raise funds for the proper archival preservation of church documents
+- Raise funds for the proper archival preservation and exhibition of church documents;

-The committee is building on the work of dedicated members who came before.
-The main committee meets monthly; subcommittees meet as needed to address specific projects.
+The committee is building on the work of dedicated members who came before and new members are always welcome.
+The committee meets monthly; subcommittees meet as needed to address specific projects.